Operation Diamond Head: Operation

-The operation commenced on 11 July with the 2nd Battalion, 12th Infantry Regiment and the 3rd Battalion, 2nd Infantry Regiment and 8 South Vietnamese Regional Force companies conducting sweeps between the Vàm Cỏ Đông River and the Cambodian border.
+The operation commenced on 11 July with the 2nd Battalion, 12th Infantry Regiment and the 3rd Battalion, 2nd Infantry Regiment and eight South Vietnamese Regional Force companies conducting sweeps between the Vàm Cỏ Đông River and the Cambodian border.

 On 14 July, South Vietnamese agents reported that the PAVN planned to attack Tây Ninh city and that night PAVN forces attacked positions between Tây Ninh and Dầu Tiếng District.
-The border sweeps were immediately cancelled and on 15 July the 2 Battalions, reinforced by the 2/22nd Infantry (Mechanized) moved to the scene of the attacks but the PAVN had fled.
+The border sweeps were immediately cancelled and on 15 July the two US battalions, reinforced by the 2/22nd Infantry (Mechanized) moved to the scene of the attacks, but the PAVN had fled.
 On 18 July a U.S. patrol engaged and killed several members of the PAVN 165th Regiment.

-The 2 Battalion attack never eventuated and the operation continued with only sporadic contact resulting in 61 PAVN and 31 U.S. killed by the end of August.
+The PAVN attack never eventuated and the operation continued with only sporadic contact resulting in 61 PAVN and 31 U.S. killed by the end of August.

-On the night of 2 September, a PAVN force attacked a U.S. company's night defensive position destroying 2 M113s with Rocket-propelled grenades.
-On 4 September the same company engaged a PAVN force near Black Virgin Mountain losing 4 killed.
+On the night of 2 September, a PAVN force attacked a U.S. company's night defensive position destroying two M113s with Rocket-propelled grenades.
+On 4 September the same company engaged a PAVN force near Black Virgin Mountain losing four killed.

 In late September, the 2nd Battalion, 34th Armor Regiment joined the operation and were tasked with defending Tây Ninh Combat Base.
 The other Battalions swept the Michelin Rubber Plantation claiming to have killed 75 PAVN and locating several supply caches.

 During October, the 3rd Brigade formed a blocking force in the eastern Michelin Plantation while the 1st Infantry Division swept the Long Nguyen Secret Zone in Operation Shenandoah II.